MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 5. In the **test-without-labels** folder, open the code file for your client application (*Program.cs* for C#, *test-model-without-labels&period;py* for Python) and review the code it contains, noting the following details:
     - Namespaces from the package you installed are imported
     - The **Main** function retrieves the configuration settings, and uses the key and endpoint to create an authenticated **Client**.
+    - The client is then used to extract form fields and values from the **test1.jpg** image.

 6. Return the integrated terminal for the **test-without-labels** folder, and enter the following command to run the program: